Servant786/100-days-of-code-challenge/README.md

 **Thoughts:** Learning so much from the Tutorial

 **Link to work:** Not sure how to link the project yet. not going to lie either haven't gotten around to even trying.

+### Day 7:  26 December 2020 at 10:00pm South African Time

+**Today's Progress**: Day 7: Started 100 Days of Code - The Complete Python Pro Bootcamp 2021, just about finished with Day 1.
+Its looking good so far, a bit confusing but I just need to get to grips with a few items.

+**Thoughts:** Can't wait to get indepth in Python.

+**Link to work:** Not sure how to link the project yet. not going to lie either haven't gotten around to even trying.